 A Beginner's Guide to Plane Spotting

 How to Get Started With This Hobby

 Derner warns that no matter what, cooperating with local authorities is important.
-"If airport security personnel or local police ask you to leave, then you should leave.
-Whether they are right or wrong, it's best to cooperate.
+"If airport security personnel or local police ask you to leave, then you should leave," he say.
+"Whether they are right or wrong, it's best to cooperate.
 You can always seek legal advice later if you feel that your rights were violated and you want to take action."

 Many plane spotters have additional equipment that assists in finding and tracking airplanes.
 A transceiver is helpful for listening to communications between air traffic controllers and aircraft.
 Sometimes an ADS-B receiver is used to locate aircraft.

 At the very least, you'll want a chair and a good pair of binoculars.

 There are certain unwritten rules for plane spotting.
 Some are common sense, and some are discovered as you go.
 Climbing or touching the airport fence or messing around with airport lighting systems aren't allowed, for example.